linked-db/linked-ql/site/capabilities/live-queries.md

 └──────────────────────────────────────────────────────────────┘
 ```

 *Overal:* identity persists.

-Essentially, LinkedQL interprets database mutations through the lens of query semantics —
-thus, join compositions remain continuous relationships over time.
+The view stays true the join relationships without letting the underlying mutaions leak into the view.

 ### Frames and Ordinality

-Queries that have ordering, limits, or offsets applied are materialized with the semantics of each modifier automatically maintained in the view.
+Queries that have ordering, limits, or offsets applied materialize in the view with the semantics of each modifier fully maintained.

 ```js
 const top5 = (await client.query(